daniel-frak/dummy4j/extending-dummy4j.md

 The expression resolver recognizes three placeholders:
-* `#{path.to.key}` (single-locale placeholder) - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression.
+* `#{path.to.key}` (single-locale placeholder) - will resolve to a random value from the list of data definitions using the provided key path; the resolved value may itself be an expression.
 If the path resolves to a list of keys (instead of values), a random one of them will be returned.
  The value will always be taken from a single locale - the first one which contains values for the path, unless the placeholder is part of a nested expression in which case it will always resolve only to its parent expression's